-Compared to older children, 3- to 6-year-olds experience emotions more intensely and situationally, while having limited verbal and self-regulation skills \cite{sun2024exploring}.
-These traits make parental guidance central for fostering emotional competence \cite{gottman1996parental, hightower2019exploring}.
-However, many parents face barriers such as time constraints and a lack of knowledge in addressing their children's emotional needs \cite{ahmadpour2023understanding, quan2025parents, BROWN2022126}.
-Existing tools frequently overlook these developmental traits, assuming children can engage with AI independently and failing to empower parents in their crucial coaching role \cite{sharma2025robot}.

-To address this gap, we propose a parent-centered, theory-grounded approach designed to empower parents as the primary emotion coaches for their 3- to 6-year-old children.
+Compared to older children, 3- to 6-year-olds experience emotions more situationally and intensely but have limited verbalization and self-regulation abilities \cite{sun2024exploring}.
+These traits make parental guidance central to the development of emotional competence \cite{gottman1996parental, hightower2019exploring}.
+Yet many parents face barriers, such as limited time and insufficient knowledge of emotion guidance \cite{ahmadpour2023understanding, quan2025parents, BROWN2022126}.
+Existing tools often assume children can interact with AI independently and fail to empower parents in their coaching role \cite{sharma2025robot}.
+To address this gap, we propose a parent-centered, theory-grounded approach that supports parents as primary emotion coaches for children aged 3–6.